mikerobeson/nf-refdb-amplicon/README.md

 ---

-*Note: a Snakemake variant of this pipeline is available [here](https://github.com/mikerobeson/snake-ref-amplicon-pipe).*
+*Note: an older Snakemake variant of this pipeline is available [here](https://github.com/mikerobeson/snake-ref-amplicon-pipe).*